 BaseClient

-requests, encoding data, and handling potential retries.
-It also may include an
+A client object contains a transport, an object responsible for sending requests, encoding data, and handling potential retries.
+It also may include an optional authorizer, an object responsible for handling token authentication for requests.

 Abstract base class for clients with error handling for Globus APIs.

-- Parameters:
+Parameters:

-which will generate Authorization headersapp_name (str) – Optional “nice name” for the application.
+• app_name (str | None) – Optional “nice name” for the application.
 Has no bearing on the semantics of client actions.
-It is just passed as part of the User-Agent string, and may be useful when debugging issues with the Globus Team
+It is just passed as part of the User-Agent string, and may be useful when debugging issues with the Globus Team.
+If both``app`` and app_name are given, this value takes priority.

-transport_params (dict) – Options to pass to the transport for this client
+• transport_params (dict[str, t.Any] | None) – Options to pass to the transport for this client

 All other parameters are for internal use and should be ignored.

-- scopes: ScopeBuilder | None = None#
+scopes: ScopeBuilder | None = None

-the scopes for this client may be present as a
+the scopes for this client may be present as a ScopeBuilder

 Make a GET request to the specified path.

-for details on the various parameters.- Returns:
+See request() for details on the various parameters.

 GlobusHTTPResponse